 The Difference Between Facebook Ads and Google Ads

 Google and Facebook have dominated the world of Internet marketing in recent years.
-They’ve become the go-to for businesses who want to drive traffic to their respective websites and make more sales.
+Their advertising platforms have become the go-to for businesses who want to drive traffic to their respective websites and make more sales.

 According to a recent study, 91% of users start open a search engine as soon as they go online.
 Another study states that Facebook has over 2 billion active users monthly.

 When you combine both numbers, a picture begins to emerge.
-Google Ads and Facebook ads could be a gamechanger for your business, allowing you to generate more leads and make more sales.
+Google Ads and Facebook ads could be a game-changer for your business, allowing you to generate more leads and increase your conversion rate.

 But how do you determine which one is right for you?
 Not all businesses have the resources or time to invest in both.
-Even attempting to learn how to manage ads could take up a huge chunk of time.
+Even attempting to learn how to manage ads on either one could take up a huge chunk of time.

-In this blog post, we’re going to break down what Facebook ads and Google ads separately.
+In this blog post, we’re going to define what Facebook and Google ads are separately.
 You’ll learn their pros and cons, and by the end, you’ll understand which one would benefit you more.